-- Rashes commonly appear in creases of the elbows or knees or the nape of the neck.
+- rashes that commonly appear in the creases of the elbows or knees or the nape of the neck

-The appearance of skin affected by atopic dermatitis will depend on how much a person scratches and whether the skin is infected.
-Scratching and rubbing further irritate the skin, increase inflammation, and make itchiness worse.
+The appearance of skin affected by atopic dermatitis will depend on how much a person scratches and whether or not the skin is infected.
+Scratching and rubbing can further irritate the skin, increase inflammation, and make the itching worse.

 For some people, eczema goes away over time.
-For others, it remains a lifelong condition.
+For others, however, it is a lifelong condition.

-There are numerous things that people with eczema can do to support skin health and alleviate symptoms, such as:
+There are several things that people with eczema can do to support skin health and alleviate symptoms.